multiversx/mx-deprecated-sdk-monorepo/README.md

-# elrond-sc-tools
+# erdpy

-Elrond - Command Line Tools for Smart Contracts
+Elrond - Command Line Tools and Python SDK for interacting with Smart Contracts.